Iambijoy656/Iambijoy656/README.md

 <h1 align="center">Hi 👋, I'm Bijoy Chandro Das</h1>
 <h3 align="center">A passionate Software developer from Bangladesh</h3>

 I am a Passionate and Results-oriented Software Engineer.
 I pursued a Bachelor's in Computer Science and Engineering from Stamford University Bangladesh.
-I have working with rest API , Node JS, Express JS JavaScript and React JS .
+I have working with rest API , Node JS, Express JS JavaScript Next JS and React JS .
 I am constantly striving to learn new technologies and look for ways to better myself in this rapidly changing industry.

 <img src="bannerImg.png" alt="iambijoy656" />